cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - The patient struggles to generate positive imagery around proximity-seeking, showing metacognitive awareness of their resistance to attachment.
 - They eventually shift the focus to observing their daughter's relationship with her children as a model for positive parental behavior.
 - The therapist encourages the patient to imagine themselves in a similar situation, being the center of attention and valued by ideal parents.

-**Key Concepts**:

-1. **Metacognitive awareness**: The patient shows an increased understanding of their thoughts, feelings, and behaviors during therapy sessions.
-2. **Attachment**: The patient's discomfort with emotional closeness stems from past experiences that made them fearful of attachment figures.
-3. **Proximity-seeking**: The therapist encourages the patient to imagine a positive relationship with ideal parents, focusing on qualities that would make them prefer closeness and feel comfortable.
-4. **Imaginal exposure**: The therapist uses imagery exercises to help the patient explore their feelings around emotional closeness and attachment.
-5. **Collaborative therapy**: The therapist and patient work together to understand the patient's thoughts, feelings, and behaviors in a supportive and non-judgmental environment.

-### Therapist: The scene will change, and in the next scene you will learn something more about preferring the closeness without being threatened by it .

-**Session Overview**:

-The text describes a therapeutic session between a therapist and a patient, focusing on the patient's attachment issues and their preference for positive proximity-seeking.
-The patient shares an imagery exercise about being in a park with responsive individuals (IPFs), contrasting it with their unresponsive family-of-origin experiences.
-In the subsequent session, the patient discusses their struggle with overeating and mindless eating during reading, showing metacognitive awareness of their state of mind and attachment needs.

 **Session 1**: